sassoftware/vdmml-trials-challenge/README.md

-C# SAS Visual Data Mining and Machine Learning Trials Challenge
+# SAS Visual Data Mining and Machine Learning Trials Challenge
 ## Brief Description
 For this challenge each contributor will share analytics pipelines with the community.
 ## Details include:
-* champion model
+* Champion model
 * KS
 * Misclassification rates
 * Image of the pipeline